dgerabagi/aiascent-dev/prompt.md

 </M1. artifact schema>

 <M2. cycle overview>
+Current Cycle 92 - upscale/align A77 undergraduate imagery
-Current Cycle 91 - suggestion questions for report on academy page functional, but are not first hitting the RAG step.
+Cycle 91 - suggestion questions for report on academy page functional, but are not first hitting the RAG step.
 Cycle 90 - suggested questions not quite working
 Cycle 89 - suggested questions for the academy
 Cycle 88 - image navigation arrows, leverage new academy embedding